RuneLabsxyz/attestations/SNIP-XXX.md

 #### Schema Enhancement and Combination
 Schemas can be enhanced and combined in various ways:

-- **Multi-Attestation Requirements**: An attestation that requires both a Discord verification AND an age verification to be valid
+- **Multi-Attestation Requirements**: For example, an attestation that requires both a Discord verification AND an age verification to be valid
 - **Layered Attestations**: A "Verified Developer" attestation that requires a GitHub attestation, educational credential attestation, and portfolio attestation
 - **Conditional Attestations**: Attestations that remain valid only while underlying conditions are met (e.g., membership status, asset ownership)